-Students may purchase textbooks and supplies online at www.hesstonbooks. com or in the Bookstore.
-The college encourages those who prefer to purchase used books to order online.
-The Bookstore accepts payment by credit card, cash or check.
-Students with accounts in good standing with the Business Office may charge textbook and supplies purchases to their student accounts.
+Students may purchase textbooks and supplies online at books.hesston.edu or in the Bookstore.
+The college encourages online ordering for those wanting used books.
+The Bookstore accepts payment by credit card, cash or check or charge to the student's account (available only for textbook and supplies purchases) as long as the account is in good standing the the business office.